-These are the most typical things I have seen companies use Junior Level Coders for.
-I was able to confirm this by searching job boards and reading the listings.
-At least five items from my list in some very high percentage of postings, an estimation would be 75%.
+I confirmed many companies see these as everyday tasks for Junior Level Developers by searching job boards and reading the listings.
+At least five items from my list in some very high percentage of job postings, an estimation would be 75%.

 For the most part, what you should have them do depends on your needs and how much time you can spend training and teaching them.

-Colleges must have mock interviews all the time where they ask the same basic questions.
+Colleges must have mock interviews where they ask the same basic questions.
 I say this because two managers I know have been to college ask the same kinds of questions in a very similar way.
-They may get what they need following the script, but anyone with some sense and a little quick thinking could blow right past that interview process.
+They may get what they need following this script, but anyone with some sense and quick thinking could blow right past that interview process.

-Instead, I like to engage the person in conversation; while talking, giving them the prepared coding question.
+Instead, I like to engage the person in conversation, giving them the prepared coding question.
 You don’t want to use any random one you find online; either come up with your own or purchase a set of them.

-While they work on the interview problem, I watch how they work, and I notice the questions asked, and I see how much guidance they seek.
+While they work on the interview problem, I watch how they work, notice the questions asked, and see how much guidance they seek.